athms/athms/README.md

 ## Hello!

-I'm an *AI/ML and computational neuroscience* postdoc at Stanford University, working in AI and its application to computational neuroscience research.
+I'm a postdoc at Stanford University working in AI/ML and its application to computational neuroscience.

 I'm always interested in collaborating on cool projects surrounding large language/vision models, long sequences, and/or the brain.